christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 At the same time these rabbi's created Christianity they created Islam.

-In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai' [^15].
+In the book 'Hagarism: The Making of the Islamic World' (1977) by Patricia Crone and Michael Cook they trace the origins of Islam to 'The Secrets of Shimon bar Yochai' [^15] which is a record of the "divine visions" of the 2nd-century rabbi, Simon ben Yohai aka Simon Peter (Shimon bar Yonah) who was a student of rabbi Akiva, to his students.
 They theorize that Islam was started as a psy-op to weaponize the Arabs to attack the Byzantine empire (eastern Rome) to free judea.

-Rabbi Akiva's student Shimon bar Yohai aka Simon Peter (Shimon bar Yonah) wrote that his "secrets" were revealed to him when he was hiding in a cave on account of the persecutions of Caesar king of Edom (Rome).
-His "secrets" were his blueprint for the destruction of Rome (Esau/Edom) and all western "gyrwn" (Aramic form of goyim) through using Ishmael (Arabs) and "four-arms" (Indians).
+Shimon bar Yohai wrote that his "secrets" were revealed to him when he was hiding in a cave on account of the persecutions of Caesar king of Edom (Rome).
+His secrets were his blueprint for the destruction of Rome (Esau/Edom) and all western "gyrwn" (Aramic form of goyim) through using "Ishmael" (Arabs) and "four-arms" (Indians).

-According to his prophecy, after "Ishmael" weakens Edom (Rome) and then "dies a noble death", the jews would import millions of "four-arms" ("Chaturbhuja" in Sanskri means "four-armed" and many Hindu deities are depicted with four-arms, including Vishnu) to dilute the Roman population and finish the job.
+According to his prophecy, after Ishmael weakens Edom (Rome) and then "dies a noble death", the jews would import millions of four-arms ("Chaturbhuja" in Sanskri means "four-armed" and many Hindu deities are depicted with four-arms, including Vishnu) to dilute the Roman population and finish the job.

 In Jerusalem Talmud Kiddushin, Rabbi Shimon bar Yochai stated: "Kill the best of Gentiles, smash the head of the best of snakes".
 He was the biggest proponent of the belief that Rome was Edom.

-King Izates of Monobazus's (Isa in the Quran) son was named 'Zamaris' (Zamaris the Babylonian jew?) and Zamaris has the same meaning as Muhammad.
+King Izates of Monobazus's (Isa in the Quran) son was named Zamaris (Zamaris the Babylonian jew?) and Zamaris has the same meaning as Muhammad.
 Allah and Muhammad the red-headed warlord were parodies of Attila the Hun [^16] and his uncle Ruglia waging war against Rome (Edom) because they wanted the Arabs to attack eastern Rome.

 So, Talmudic jews who were hiding out in the Himyarite Kingdom after Emperor Hadrian kicked them out of judea basically just cut-and-pasted